dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

 #### 8. Local Data Source
 > Video 8: https://www.youtube.com/watch?v=fCguzcvLka8

-In the `eighth` tutorial is implemented the shared_preferences function.
+In the `eighth` tutorial the shared_preferences function is implemented.

 It uses the `shared_preferences` function because we only need to save one given NumberTrivia.